rubb34duc713/wow-ai-tool/README.md

 ### Deployment runtime

-This project targets the Node.js **22.x** runtime when deployed to Vercel.
-If you need Node 24, update the Vercel adapter in `svelte.config.js` with `runtime: 'nodejs24.x'`, provided your account supports that runtime.
+Local development and Vercel deployments use the Node.js **22.x** runtime.
+You can switch to Node 24 by setting `runtime: 'nodejs24.x'` in `svelte.config.js` once your account supports it.

 ### Environment variables